Brent R. Wilkes: Defense technology companies

 After the release of the Pentagon report which criticized ADCS, Wilkes and a business associate, Max Gelwix, established the defense technology contractor PerfectWave Technologies LLC, in Poway, which was trying to use sound isolation technology to delete background noise from radio communications, and to improve the capability of ground penetrating radar with signal processing techniques.
 The company completed and delivered a signal processing algorithm in a chip set to eliminate background noise in the helmets of the crews of the Light Armored Vehicle (LAV) and the Abrams main battle tank.
 In addition substantial progress had been made on an application which allowed ground penetrating radar to locate and identify improvised explosive devices (IED).

 PerfectWave was connected to a lobbying scandal with republican congressmen Tom DeLay (R-Texas), John Doolittle (R-Calif.) and Devin Nunes.
 In June 2004, PerfectWave paid for the legislative directors for Doolittle and Nunes to travel to San Diego to visit the company.
-Subpoenas later showed that there was a $15000 donation made to Texans for a Republican Majority, and $40,000 to a gala tribute to Duke Cunningham.
+Subpoenas later showed that there was a $15,000 donation made to Texans for a Republican Majority, and $40,000 to a gala tribute to Duke Cunningham.

 AP reported that "Wilkes has been subpoenaed in the money-laundering case against former House Majority Leader Tom DeLay.
 Prosecutors want to hear from Wilkes about a contribution to a DeLay fundraising committee at the center of the investigation that led to indictments that pushed the GOP leader from office".
 Additionally, as noted above, Wilkes' company, Group W Advisers, hired the Alexander Strategy Group that employed DeLay's wife to lobby for acoustic technology for the Navy.

-Wilkes also owned a company called Group W Advisers, which sought government contracts and earmarks in defense appropriations bills.
-Effective as of April 1, 2002, Group W Advisers hired the Alexander Strategy Group, a lobby group run by Ed Buckham, the former chief of staff and spiritual advisor to then-House Majority Leader Tom DeLay, and Tony Rudy, DeLay's former deputy chief of staff.
-(DeLay's wife, Christine, was working at the firm's office at the time.
-So was Representative John Doolittle's wife, Julie.)
-Wilkes and his friends donated heavily to DeLay, Rep. Roy Blunt (R-Mo.) and Doolittle.
-For example, by mid-April 2002, Wilkes, his executives and ADCS had donated $45,000 to ARMPAC so one of their executives could play golf with DeLay, Federal Election Commission records show.

 Doolittle acknowledges steering money to PerfectWave but denies doing anything wrong.
 In a statement last month, he said his backing for PerfectWave was "based solely on the project's merits and the written support of the military.'
 But the only evidence Doolittle's office could provide to show military support for the project was a letter of praise from Robert Lusardi, a program manager for light armored vehicles at the Marine Corps dated February 25 – two and a half years after PerfectWave got its first earmark.
 By the time Lusardi wrote his letter, the company had received at least $37 million in earmarks."